AyushGupta51379/COMP_5331_Project_Fake_News_Detection/Fully_Trained_Classifier/Only_CNN/Readme.md

 ### You can visit this colab link: https://colab.research.google.com/drive/1Gn6MFglgYsezdccKExZqGafvH7I4N4B7?usp=sharing

-Please do 'Save a copy in drive', then you can edit the new opened tab with a copy.
+### Please do 'Save a copy in drive', then you can edit the new opened tab with a copy.

-# Just CNN model.
+## Just CNN model.
 Trained on Google Colab using GPU.
 Takes 1-1.5 hours maximum.
+#### Make sure to only use GPU when you need it.
+While simply editing code, you can turn GPU off, to save your GPU quota (exact value unspecified).

-# Trained with 50% of data and tested on 50% of data.
+## Trained with 50% of data and tested on 50% of data.

-# Accuracy 0.69/1 = 0.69%, Cohen kappa score 0.38/1 = 0.38%
+## Accuracy 0.69/1 = 0.69%, Cohen kappa score 0.38/1 = 0.38%

-# Performs much better than random.
-Overall, moderate performance.
+## Performs much better than random.
+Overall, moderate performance, based on cohen kappa score.

 Confusion matrix: